PhillipTh0mas/crabbot/README.md

     </picture>
 </p>

 **CrabBot** is a **Rust-native, local-first agent runtime** inspired by OpenClaw’s architecture.
-It reimplements similar ideas with a focus on **efficiency, small footprint, and explicit control**, avoiding heavy JavaScript stacks and hidden agent state.
+It reimplements similar ideas with a focus on **efficiency, small footprint, and explicit control**, avoiding heavy JavaScript stacks.

 > ⚠️ **Status: Work in Progress (WIP)**
 > CrabBot is under active development.
 APIs, on-disk formats, and behavior are expected to change.